-Strong programs for English learners are well-funded, have high-quality teachers, and accurately track students’ progress and needs.
+Strong programs for emergent bilingual students are well-funded, have high-quality teachers, and accurately track students’ progress and needs.

-Learn more about IDRA’s work to ensure excellent and equitable educational opportunities for English learners below.
+Learn more about IDRA’s work to ensure excellent and equitable educational opportunities for emergent bilingual students below.

-IDRA works to ensure English learners are treated as the powerful individuals and community assets they are.
-We support the leadership of English learners and their families in schools.
-We advocate policies that increase funding for language programs for English learners, provide high-quality teachers and instructional materials, and accurately and fairly track student progress and learning needs.
+IDRA works to ensure emergent bilingual students are treated as the powerful individuals and community assets they are.
+We support the leadership of emergent bilingual students and their families in schools.
+We advocate policies that increase funding for language programs for emergent bilingual students, provide high-quality teachers and instructional materials, and accurately and fairly track student progress and learning needs.

 Learn more about IDRA’s policy recommendations for Texas.